ycpcs/cs320-spring2024/index.md

 # Welcome to CS320 (Software Engineering), Spring 2024!

-This is the website for Professor Hake's sections of CS 320, Spring 2024 at York College.
+This is the website for Professor Hake's sections of CS 320, Spring 2024 at York College.  **All information about Professor Hake's sections of CS320 will be posted here.**

 - CS320-101: M-W-F 10:00a to 10:50a in KEC 119 (Hake)

 - CS320-102: M-W-F  1:00p to  1:50p in KEC 119 (Hake)

+**NOTE:** For anyone who is in Professor Zeller's section (CS320-103):

 - CS320-103: M-W-F  2:00p to  2:50p in KEC 119 (Zeller)

-**NOTE:** For anyone who is in Professor Zeller's section (CS320-103), please contact him at <dzeller@ycp.edu> for details about his section of CS320, as Professor Hake and Professor Zeller will be taking different approaches for teaching CS320 this coming semester.
+Please contact him at <dzeller@ycp.edu> for details about his section of CS320, as Professor Hake and Professor Zeller will be taking different approaches for teaching CS320 this coming semester.

-**All information about Professor Hake's sections of CS320 will be posted here.**

-# The Spring 2024 CS320 course website is currently UNDER CONSTRUCTION.
+# WEBSITE UNDER CONSTRUCTION.

 As such, some of the links below could return 404 Page Not Found Errors.
 Professor Hake will be developing the course website over Semester Break.
-If you would like to see what the organization and content of a previous CS320 class looked like, go to [CS320-Spring2022](https://ycpcs.github.io/cs320-spring2022).
+If you would like to see what the organization and content of a previous CS320 class looked like (and what you are getting yourself into), go to [CS320-Spring2022](https://ycpcs.github.io/cs320-spring2022).
 The Spring 2024 CS320 course will be somewhat different, but will contain all of the content, labs, assignments, projects, and expected outcomes from the Spring 2022 course.

 ## Links